Code-Institute-Submissions/overlay-test/README.md

 ### Layout

-I have used responsive design when creating the testing site.I have also set a Max-Width for the site so on very large screens the content stays neat and is well formatted.
+I have used responsive design when creating the testing site.
+I have also set a Max-Width for the site so on very large screens the content stays neat and is well formatted.
 The test runs best on larger screens but will also work on a mobile.
 Even though the test is designed for bigger devices I have designed the site mobile first.
 As the window is expanded everything is neat and sits in line.

-I have styled containers and added padding and margins to ensure that the content it not too close together and everything can be seen clearely.
+I have styled containers and added padding and margins to ensure that the content it not to close together and everything can be seen clearly.

 #### Homepage Wire Frame
 ![Home Page](readme-files/homepage.png)